Digital Asset Management (DAM)

 Measuring page performance is possible with META tagging.
 Tags are on-page elements used for tracking number of visits, referrals, and conversion rates.
 Once the page optimization data is tracked, it is easier to look for hits and misses, generate page performance reports, and implement improvements accordingly.

-Steps for META Content Creation
+Steps for DAM and META Content Creation

 Adding subtitles to our content consists of the following stages: